Row Codecs

 - JSON — round-trips your type to and from JSON objects using column names as keys

-- Analysis — Query Analysis inspects the codec's types to verify them against the database schema
+- Analysis — Query Analysis inspects the codec's types to verify them against the database schema, including IN/OUT parameters of stored procedures and functions

 You define the mapping once, and it propagates everywhere.

 A named row codec tracks both types and column names.
-This is the recommended default — the small overhead of naming fields pays for itself quickly:
+This is the recommended default:

 - Kotlin